ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * Fixed use of 'linkformat' in the CURIE syntax.

 * Fixed use of CURIEs that result in a URI with the fragment component.

+* Remove reference to the abandoned, custom format for error messages.

 * Editorial improvements.